Since 1967, the Jewish Community Foundation San Diego (JCF) has facilitated grants of over $2.1 billion into the community.

 We are here to help!
 Questions regarding grant opportunities, including eligibility and timelines, may be directed to cap@jcfsandiego.org.

-Requests for technical help (including login) with the CAP portal may be directed to help@submittable.com.
+Requests for technical help (including login) with the CAP portal may be directed to submittersupport@submittable.com or submitters can fill out the help form on this page to reach Submittable directly.